mattobrien415/blog/content/deep learning/boxing_001.md

 Part 2 is short and has some interesting forays into feature engineering vis-à-vis graph databases.

 Part 3 is the most exciting, since we finally get to talk money!

+It might not be a bad idea to actually read these posts in reverse order.

 ### Characteristics of the data